HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

   of the simulated measurements from the value at the surrounding grid points in the x-y-plane.

+### DA:crns_flag ###

+`DA:crns_flag`: (int) Set to 1 will read the parflow soil moisture data as averaged soil moisture with the conventional weighting profile proposed in Schroen etal HESS 2017 to model CRNS observation.
+Default is zero.

 ### DA:da_crns_depth_tol ###

 `DA:da_crns_depth_tol`: (double) Relevant to assimilating PF averaged